-This material is based upon work supported by the Cooperative State Research, Education, and Extension Service, U.S. Department of Agriculture, under Award Numbers INDE-2008-01955 and 2013-70003-20924, and by the Natural Resource Conservation Service, U.S. Department of Agriculture, under Award Numbers 68-7482-16-564 and 68-3A75-17-450.
+This material is based upon work supported by the Cooperative State Research, Education, and Extension Service, U.S. Department of Agriculture, under Award Numbers INDE-2008-01955 and 2013-70003-20924, and by the Natural Resource Conservation Service, U.S. Department of Agriculture, under Award Numbers 68-7482-16-564, 68-3A75-17-450 and NR193A750025C004.
+Additional funding for Spanish and Quechua localization was provided by the Ariquipa Nexus Institute for Food, Energy, Water and the Environment (https://www.purdue.edu/discoverypark/arequipa-nexus/).
 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture.
 The Soil Explorer website, mobile apps, and content were developed by the Integrating Spatial Educational Experiences Network (lsee Network), a multi-state collaboration of university and USDA researchers, educators, and specialists.
 More information about the Isee Network is available at http://isee.network.
 Reselling or redistributing any part of Soil Explorer website, mobile apps, or content to any individual or group is prohibited.
 No user may extract text or code from the Soil Explorer website or mobile apps without written permission.
 Screen captures of maps may be made for educational use so long as they are attributed to the Isee Network.
-Website and app code © 2015 - 2019 Purdue University.
+Website and app code © 2015 - 2023 Purdue University.
 All Rights Reserved.

 Information for individual map layers is available below the list of map layers on the website or by tapping the on the menu bar of the mobile app.